ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 Foreword
 ````````

-Now that you've read :ref:`intro_installation` and installed Ansible, it's time to get
+Now that you've read the :ref:`installation guide<installation_guide>` and installed Ansible, it's time to get
 started with some ad-hoc commands.

 What we are showing first are not the powerful configuration/deployment/orchestration features of Ansible.